lloydmeta/actix-jwt-authc/README.md

 [![Coverage Status](https://coveralls.io/repos/github/lloydmeta/actix-jwt-authc/badge.svg?branch=main)](https://coveralls.io/github/lloydmeta/actix-jwt-authc?branch=main)

 JWT authentication middleware for Actix that supports checking for invalidated JWTs without paying the cost of a per-request IO call.
-It periodically pulls a set of invalidated JWTs and storing them in memory from a reader implementation that can be efficiently implemented.
+It sources invalidated JWTs from a Stream and stores them in memory.

 This middleware is based on the assumption that since JWTs (should) have an expiry, ultimately, an in-memory set of explicitly-invalidated-yet-unexpired JWTs that are periodically reloaded should not be overwhelmingly big enough to cause problems.
-Only measurements can help answer if it causes problems in your specific usecase.
+Only testing can truly answer if this assumption works for a given usecase.

 [Docs for `main`](https://beachape.com/actix-jwt-authc/actix_jwt_authc)